microsoft/font-tools/EgyptianOpenType/eot.md

 #### Mirror variants
 Mirrored variants are included in the font so that the OpenType logic can support both forced RTL layout, and the mirror control.
 - Forced RTL layout mirrors the entire run being forced.
 The mirroring applies to whole blocks and reflects both the block structure and individual signs.
 Signs that have horizontal symmetry do not mirror.
-- The mirror control applies to the immediately preceeding sign only, and does not affect block structures.
+- The mirror control applies to the immediately preceding sign only, and does not affect block structures.
 Signs that have horizontal symmetry do not mirror and the mirror control remains visible in the glyph run.

 The signs that mirror horizontally are defined in [featuredata.py](/featuredata.py) mirroring.

 When both mirror variants and rotational variants are supported by a font, the corresponding set of mirrored forms for the rotational variants should also be included.
-The set of rotational variants that mirror is defined separately from the mirror variants, in [featuredata.py](/featuredata.py) mirroredvariants.
+The set of rotational variants that mirror is defined separately from the mirror variants, in [featuredata.py](/featuredata.py) `mirroredvariants`.